pairinteraction/pairinteraction/doc/sphinx/installation.rst

 For the GUI to work you need Python3 with the packages ``numpy``, ``scipy``, ``pint``, ``psutil``, and ``pyqt5``.

+In order to use the pairinteraction Python 3 library, you has to add the build directory to the Python package search path.
+The pairinteraction C++ library can be used right away.

 openSUSE Leap
 ^^^^^^^^^^^^^